ansilo-data/ansilo/README.md

 #### 3. You can now query your data

 Use any postgres-compatible driver from any language, tool or `psql` to query your data.
-Ansilo also exposes a web interface which can be used to execute basic queries without install additional software.
+Ansilo also exposes a web interface which can be used to execute basic queries without installing additional software.

 ## Documentation